mafaldacf/CPD/README.md

-# Parallel and Distributed Computing
+# Parallel and Distributed Computing Project

+## Authors

+**Group 11**

+81120 Filipe Sousa

+92513 Mafalda Ferreira

+93114 Lucas Raimundo

+## Project Description

 The purpose of this class project is to give students hands-on experience in parallel programming on both shared-memory and distributed-memory systems, using OpenMP and MPI, respectively.
 For this assignment you are to write a sequential and two parallel implementations of a program to simulate an ecosystem with two species: the Iberian fox (Vulpes vulpes) and the Iberian rabbit (Oryctolagus cuniculus).
 The simulation takes place on a square grid containing cells.
 At the start, some of the cells are occupied by either a rabbit, a fox, or a rock, the rest are empty.
 The simulation consists of computing how the population evolves over discrete time steps (generations) according to certain rules described next.